 But I think it’s commendable that Vietnam has been able to make a successful tourist destination out of war and tragedy.
 I like to think of it as an eye-opening experience that teaches you about history, while giving you the opportunity to fire high-powered guns at the same time.
 (Instant Win.)

-- It’s more convenient to join package tours for this activity instead of arranging or commuting to get to the place.
+It’s more convenient to join package tours to visit this site instead of arranging or commuting to get to the place.
 We booked our tour at The Sinh Tourist, which will pick you up at your hostel and drop you off.

 - The cost of firing guns at the shooting range is about 35,000 Vietnamese dong per bullet (USD$1.68).
 For 10 bullets, that’s 15 to 20 USD or less than 1,000 pesos (depending on the current exchange rate).